 David Zahl is the Director of Mockingbird Ministries and editor-in-chief of the Mockingbird blog.
 Born in New York City and brought up elsewhere, David graduated from Georgetown University in 2001, and then served as an itinerant youth minister with FOCUS (Fellowship Of Christians in Universities and Schools) in their New England Boarding Schools region.
 In 2007 he founded Mockingbird in New York City.
 David and his wife Cate currently reside in Charlottesville, VA with their two boys, Charlie and Cabell, where David also serves on the staff of Christ Episcopal Church.
 Even after all these years, he’s still mourning the end of Calvin and Hobbes and holding out hope that Axl and Slash (or Morrissey and Marr!) will bury the hatchet.
 His favorite films have been directed by Woody, Whit and Wes, and his favorite theologian is probably a cross between Johnny Cash, Flannery O’Connor and his brother Simeon.

 David edited the Mockingbird publication Grace in Addiction: What the Church Can Learn from Alcoholics Anonymous, co-edited The Gospel According to Pixar, and authored the Good News for People with Big Problems teaching program.
 His current project is These Pretzels Are Making Me Thirsty: Essays and Observations from Mockingbird.

-In addition to David, Ethan, Will, and Nick, Mockingbird relies on the invaluable contributions of its many volunteers.
+In addition to David, Ethan, Will, and Matt, Mockingbird relies on the invaluable contributions of its many volunteers.
 In the summer, we offer a handful of internship opportunities for college students and seminarians.
 Inquiries may be directed to David Zahl at firstname.lastname@example.org.